vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/034/02_viduH_pRthivyA.md

 title = "02"

 +++
 Geldner (n.
 2a), flg.
-Sāy., takes the waters as subj. of vidúḥ and suggests that the point is that the waters are older even than Heaven and Earth: they are the Urelement.
+Sāyaṇa., takes the waters as subj. of vidúḥ and suggests that the point is that the waters are older even than Heaven and Earth: they are the Urelement.

 They therefore were around for the creation of H+E and know all about it.
 In the absence of any other obvious subject, this seems reasonable.